+Any action on the items of business described in this proxy statement may be considered at the annual meeting at the time and on the date specified herein or at any time and date to which the annual meeting may be properly adjourned or postponed.
 Unless a new record date is fixed, your proxy will still be valid and may be used to vote shares of our common stock at the postponed or adjourned annual meeting.
-You will still be able to change or revoke your proxy until it is used to vote your shares.
+Shareholders of record or beneficial owners with a legal proxy will still be able to change or revoke their proxy until it is used to vote their shares.